PavanNimkar/django-banao-technologies-task-one/README.md

 - Website loader
 - Interactive GUI
 - Responsive design (mobile and desktop)
 - Django messages module for notifications
+- Page Not Found Page

 Built using **Django**, **Tailwind CSS**, and **JavaScript**.